 As SSPC becomes a more global organization, we realized that our international members are at a disadvantage to achieving the MCI because the NBPI certification program is not available to them.
 We believe that the individuals who have met the stringent educational and experience requirements of the PCS, in addition to the other inspection program requirements, also deserve the MCI designation.

-The goal of the Master Coatings Inspector program is solely to recognize and honor those individuals whose experience and training has afforded them the prestige of multiple inspector certifications.
-SSPC recognizes that it takes tremendous personal commitment and dedication to the industry to maintain professional qualifications and that task in and of itself is why so many of those people are so widely respected.
+The goal of the Master Coatings Inspector program is to recognize and honor individuals whose experience and training has afforded them the prestige of multiple inspector certifications.
+SSPC recognizes and respects their commitment and dedication to the industry to maintain professional qualifications.

-If you are one of these highly trained and experienced individuals, SSPC would feel privileged to have you apply for Master Coatings Inspector recognition.
-There is no cost to you to file the application or maintain the recognition.
-All you need to do to qualify is hold a current certification for the CCI and any two of the following programs: PCI, BCI, NBPI, or PCS.
+If you are one of these highly trained and experienced individuals, SSPC would be honored to have you apply for Master Coatings Inspector recognition.
+There is no cost to file the application or maintain the recognition.
+To qualify, you must hold a current certification for CCI and any two of the following programs: PCI, BCI, NBPI, or PCS.